hbak/gruvbox.nvim/README.md

 absolutely despise that I can't ever tell where the cursor is when doing hl search
 - changing Cursor gui=reverse makes it so that you can change the cursor bg but you can't change the cursor fg on search results
 ### solution
+- set a static fg and bg for Cursor, don't use reverse/inverse
 - don't use gui=reverse for searches.
-It's nice but it has strange precedence rules.
-		- doesn't help, cursor highlight STILL fg=inverse-searchhl-bg
+It's nice but cursor fg on search results will always be search bg, and that's too light to see against a white cursor
+- use a dark color bg for search results.
+Making fg darker helps it stand out more.
+I set search bg = colors.faded_purple, fg = fg4

 ## initial changes